open-make/BUAgrant_OSH/discussion_doc.md

  # title: Towards open and FAIR hardware.

- # summary
+ # Summary

-We want to help researchers disseminate the hardware they are designing and get credit for that work, all this while reducing the time they need to invest in the process to a minimum, so they can focus on doing research.
-Setting up one's hardware is a common process in different research disciplines, even if this is rarely recognized as an important skill.
-However, there is very few recommandation, certification or example for hardware documentation, which makes the transfer of knowledge difficult in the lab and between labs.
+We want to help researchers disseminate the hardware they are designing and get credit for that work, and do it efficiently; so they can focus on doing research.
+Setting up one's hardware is a common process in different research disciplines, even if it is rarely recognized as an important skill.
+However, there is very few recommandation, certification or example for hardware documentation, which makes the transfer of knowledge difficult inside a lab and between labs.
 We want to build on the open next project experience and upon advances in software and data management (for instance applying the FAIR principles) to design better workflows in hardware engineering in academia.